NaiRobley/ckan-embed/README.md

 # ckan-embed

 This module supports embedding information dynamically from CKAN data portals into other websites.
-Currently only dataset (package) search results are supported.
-For background on this project visit the [Swiss OGD Handbook](http://handbook.opendata.swiss/en/library/embed.html).
+Currently only datasets (package) search results are supported.

 ## Usage notes